fidodogtraining/fidodogtraining.github.io/_classes/seminars/debbie-jacobs.md

 With & Training A Fearful Dog.
 She is also the creator of Fearfuldogs.com and administrates the Fearful Dogs Facebook group where she shares valuable resources, insight and training information.
 This is her first time presenting in the metro-Detroit area.

 Space for this seminar is limited!
-We do expect it to sell out, so please register TODAY to take advantage of “early bird special” pricing ($100 after June 27).
+We do expect it to sell out, so please register TODAY.
 This seminar is worth 3.5 CEUs with CCPDT.